srini1603/Elective_course_register/README.md

 inside templates place all the HTML file

+you need pandas and flask imstalled in device

 app.py is used as server run the app script and go the url it gives